Archive

 Forefront TMG 2010 End of Life Statement

 Today, Microsoft announced the Forefront TMG 2010 product will be discontinued.
 Microsoft will continue to provide mainstream support for TMG until April 14, 2015, and extended support until April 14, 2020.
 The Forefront TMG 2010 Web Protection Services (WPS) will be discontinued on December 31, 2015.
-Beginning on January 1, 2016, Web Protection Services (URL filtering, virus/malicious software scanning, and Network Inspection System) will continue to function but will no longer receive updates.
+Beginning on January 1, 2016, Web Protection Service (URL filtering) will cease to function and the Microsoft Reputation Service (MRS) will be shutdown permanently.
+Virus and malicious software scanning and the Network Inspection System (NIS) will continue to operate but will no longer receive updates.

 The end of life for Forefront TMG 2010 comes as part of sweeping changes made to the entire Forefront protection suite of products.
 In addition to ending development of Forefront TMG 2010, Microsoft also announced that Forefront Protection for Exchange (FPE), Forefront Protection for SharePoint (FPSP), Forefront Security for OCS (FSOCS), and Forefront Protection Server Management Console (FPSMC) are all being discontinued.
 Forefront Online Protection for Exchange (FOPE), which has been a part of Office 365, is being renamed Exchange Online Protection.